-At Floreren Farm we grow medicinal herbs, nursery trees, shrubs, and herbal starts for our surrounding communities.
+At Floreren Farm we grow medicinal herbs, nursery trees, shrubs, and herbal starts.

 Floreren is our way of pursuing what we love: growing plants to create beauty and life.
 The farm is born of a deep need to contribute to a resurgence of health, justice, beauty and connection between people and the land.